AET-CS/aet-cs.github.io/white/AP_shared/BinaryTree/AVL-insert-web.md

 <img src="https://aet-cs.github.io/white/AP_shared/BinaryTree/tree-small-01.png" alt="Five Trees" style="width: 23%;" />
 </div>

 The unbalanced tree is the sub tree rooted at 6.

+{% capture question3 %}
 Now follow the path from 6 to the node that was just inserted.
 Draw a box around the first three numbers on that path.
 These numbers are arranged like a “321” tree, and can be balanced with a right rotation.
 Identify each of the 4 subtrees A,B,C,D (use empty set to represent any missing trees) and draw a new tree with this subtree now balanced.
+{% endcapture %}
 {% capture answer3 %}
 <div style="display: flex; justify-content: center;">
 <img src="https://aet-cs.github.io/white/AP_shared/BinaryTree/eight-tree-1.png" alt="Insert 1" style="width: 90%;" />
 </div>
 {% endcapture %}
-{% include answer-box.html content=answer3 %}
+{% include answer-box.html question = question3 content=answer3 %}

+{% capture question4 %}
 Now try inserting the number 5 and go through the same balancing process.
+{% endcapture %}

 {% capture answer4 %}
 <div style="display: flex; justify-content: center;">
 <img src="https://aet-cs.github.io/white/AP_shared/BinaryTree/eight-tree-5.png" alt="Insert 1" style="width: 90%;" />
 </div>
 {% endcapture %}
-{% include answer-box.html content=answer4 %}
+{% include answer-box.html question = question4 content=answer4 %}

 ### Large Example
 Try a larger example.
 In the following tree, perform each of the following insertions (each time starting over from the same beginning tree): 5, 140, 70, 115